jackandcarter/DemiCat/README.md

 The build output `DemiCatPlugin.dll` can be found under `bin/Debug/net9.0/`.
 Copy it into your Dalamud plugins folder and enable it.

 #### Emoji Font
 Download the [Noto Color Emoji](https://github.com/googlefonts/noto-emoji/releases) font and save it as `DemiCatPlugin/NotoColorEmoji.ttf` before building.
-The file is ignored by git but will be copied into the build output and loaded at runtime if present.
-Without it, the plugin will fall back to monochrome emoji glyphs.
+The plugin merges this font into Dalamud's atlas at startup so Unicode reactions and emoji pickers render correctly.
+If the file is missing, DemiCat falls back to Dalamud's default glyphs and emoji will display as placeholder squares.

 WebSocket communication now streams data in 1 KB chunks and continues reading until the end of each message, allowing the plugin to handle payloads larger than the previous 16-byte limit.